ETSU’s University Chorale announces tour of East Tennessee - NewsBreak

 Chattanooga withstands ETSU women's rally in SoCon opener

-JOHNSON CITY — The East Tennessee State women’s basketball team rallied from 13 points down with less than eight minutes to play to have a chance to take the lead from Chattanooga in the final seconds of Thursday’s game at Brooks Gym.
-They weren’t able to get...
+The East Tennessee State women’s basketball team rallied from 13 points down with less than eight minutes to play to have a chance to take the lead from Chattanooga in the final seconds of Thursday’s game at Brooks Gym.
+They weren’t able to get it done in a...

-The Gray Fossil Site, overseen by the Don Sundquist Center of Excellence in Paleontology at East Tennessee State University, preserves a five-million-year-old ecosystem once home to rhinos, mastodons, red pandas and many more extinct species.
-Among the most common fossil animals found at the site are turtles.
-Researchers have now...

 jcnewsandneighbor.com